stephenjohnlimb/ek9/README.md

 If you take a look at any of the examples in the [web site](https://www.ek9lang.org/index.html#examples) or from the [examples source](https://github.com/stephenjohnlimb/ek9/tree/main/src/test/resources/examples); you can draw your own conclusions.
 Is it the language I set out to design; - probably not!
-It is the one I iterated to by trying to balance feature X over feature Y. It does need more contributions from other people now though.
+It is the one I iterated to by trying to balance feature X over feature Y.

 In my opinion it feels 'light', 'scripty', 'dynamic', 'balanced', 'coherent' and 'symmetrical'.
 It is not 'dense' in terms of source code line length, program flow is very easy to comprehend.
 The EK9 language it is opinionated and